tweaselORG/cli/README.md

   --emulator-snapshot-name=<value>  The name of a snapshot to reset the emulator to before starting.

 IOS FLAGS
   --ios-ip=<value>        The IP address of the iOS device.
+If not specified, the connection will be forwarded via USB.
   --ios-proxy-ip=<value>  The IP address of the host running the proxy to set up on the iOS device.
-  --ios-root-pw=<value>   [default: alpine] The password of the root user on the iOS device.
+  --ios-ssh-pw=<value>    [default: alpine] The password of the specified user on the iOS device.
+  --ios-ssh-user=<value>  [default: mobile] Which user to use when connecting to the iPhone via SSH.
+Make sure it can
+                          log in via SSH.

 DESCRIPTION
   Record the traffic of an Android or iOS app in HAR format.